Notavatarkorra/notavatarkorra.github.io/reflection paper number 2.md

 maybe i need to reach out to teachers and talk to  business teachers now..

-landlord and rehab training program meet at slu urbanland institue virtual and in person development community called rise
+landlord and rehab training program meet at slu urbanland institute virtual and in person development community called rise

+businesses refer to other businesses cant always rely on one source to bring in business work more strategically to have more leisure